hoytpr/Helpful_scripts_and_things/Merging-run-datafiles-with-same-sample-names.md

 `    cat run*/${f} > concatenated/${f}`
-this concatenates any file with the same name `${f}` in any folders named `run*` (below the current directory) and outputs the concatenated files to the concatenated directory with the same name in this case, if any folders had names that were different from the filenames in the run1 folder, they would be skipped.
+this concatenates any file with the same name `${f}` in any folders named `run*` (below the current directory) and outputs the concatenated files to the concatenated directory with the same filename.
+In this case, if any folders had names that were different from the filenames in the run1 folder, they would be skipped.

 `done`